 Cybersecurity for the Energy sector

-Hunt & Hackett has observed a discerning increase of activity of Advanced Persistent Threat (APT) groups in the energy sector.
-There is this legendary saying on how to overcome your adversaries: 'know thy enemy and know yourself; in a hundred battles, you will never be defeated'.
+There is a legendary saying on how to overcome your adversaries: 'know thy enemy and know yourself; in a hundred battles, you will never be defeated'.
 To know your enemy starts with gaining an understanding of your threat landscape, your adversaries’ intentions, their modus operandi, and specific attacking methods.
-The following sections provide a glimpse of the energy specific threat landscape to highlight what is going on and is followed-up by our approach on how to defend against it.
-The blog series which can be found at the bottom of this page provides further details of the energy threat landscape.
+The following sections provide a glimpse of the key threats facing the energy sector, followed by our approach to defend against them.
+The blog series found at the bottom of this page provides a more in-depth analysis of the energy threat landscape.

 Request a free membership to access our full research insights